Padhiana: History

 Sardar Khajan Singh, a Safed Posh during British rule.
 His grandson Sardar Ujagar Singh was a member of Punjab Zila Parishad in post independence India.
 Sardar Dayal Singh of this village, who migrated to Kota Bundi, was a Member of Rajasthan Legislative Assembly in the 1950s.
 Er.
 Wattan Singh Minhas a Civil Engineering graduate from prestigious Thomson Engineering College, Roorkee (now, IIT, Roorkee) served as Chief Engineer in Central Public Works Department (CPWD).
 He is credited with construction of a number of Dams immediately after India's independence from British.
 His younger brother Captain Bhag Singh Minhas served the country as an army officer and in the martial tradition of the village is credited with active participation in the 1962, 1965 and 1971 wars.
 More recently, Sardar B.S.
 Minhas, an Indian Administrative Services officer, was Secretary (called Deputy Minister in some countries), Ministry of Small Scale Industries and Agro & Rural Industries of India, the highest position a public service officer can hold in Indian Government ministry.

 In Military, Sardar Brigadier Manjit Singh of this village was awarded Maha Vir Chakra, India's second highest gallantry award, for his leadership in 1987 Jaffna operations of Indian Army.
-Major (later Brigadier) Virender Singh Minhas, Vir Chakra, the officer, who successfully led Indian Army's famous Siachan operation against Pakistan in 1984 also has Padhiana origin.
+Major (later Brigadier) Varinder Singh Minhas, Vir Chakra, the officer, who successfully led Indian Army's famous Siachan operation against Pakistan in 1984 also has Padhiana origin.
 The operation won many gallantry awards to its participant soldiers, including a Param Vir Chakra to Sardar Bana Singh, the only soldier to ever win this award while alive.

 Among media personalities, Bollywood models and actors, brothers Rahul Dev and Mukul Dev have Padhiana ancestry.
 Also, famous Punjabi poet, lyricist and TV show producer Lal Padhianvi grew up in Padhiana.

 The village has produced many eminent scientists, army officers, educationists, administrators, and artists, some of which are listed in later sections.

 A Brahman Lady's tomb commemorating her Sati stands near the village North crematory reminiscent of the medieval traditions of Padhiana gentry.
 The pond adjoining the crematory is called "Tal Satiwati" or, in English, "Pond of the Sati Lady".